 Three leading women figures in math are running this important gathering: Sun-Yung Alice Chang (Princeton), Dusa McDuff (Barnard College, Columbia), Christine Taylor (Princeton).

-It was the best mathematical event that I have ever attended in the sense that I had a chance to think about how to shape an academic career hearing experiences of and consulting with accomplished female figures in my field and listening to their engaging research talks.
+WAM still stands to be the best mathematical event that I have ever attended.
+I had the chance to think about how to shape an academic career while hearing experiences of several accomplished female figures in the field of contact and symplectic geometry and listening to their engaging research talks and mini lectures.

 All ears to Dusa's expertise.
 Photo credit: IHES, 2015.